IllinoisGraphBenchmark/IGB-Datasets/README.md

 ```
 The script downloads the zipped files from aws, does a md5sum check and extracts the folder in your specified path.
 Change the `dataset_type` to `"heterogeneous"` and `the dataset_size` to either `"small"` or `"medium"` in order to get the other datasets.

 In the current version if you want the download the `igb(h)-large` and `igb260m/igbh600m` please use the bash download scripts provided.
+Please note these two large datasets require disk space over >500GB.

 ## Abstract